Calibration and Virtual Camera Control

 N/A

-1. If the arrow keys described in Table 4 above, which are used to rotate/pan the camera left or right, are not working, verify whether the four Input Scale options (Input Yaw Scale, Input Pitch Scale, Input Roll Scale, and Input Scale) inside the ARwall Camera match or have a value higher than 0 as displayed in Figure 5 below.
+1. If the arrow keys described in Table 4 above, which are used to rotate/pan the camera left or right, are not working, verify whether the four Input Scale options (Input Yaw Scale, Input Pitch Scale, Input Roll Scale, and Input Scale) inside the ARwall Camera match or have a value higher than 0 as displayed in Figure 5: ARwall Inputs below.

-2. If moving the virtual camera is too slow or too fast while using WASD or the XBOX Controller left stick, adjusting Input Scale higher or lower will adjust this speed.
+2. If moving the virtual camera is too slow or fast while using WASD or the XBOX Controller left stick, adjusting the Input Scale higher or lower will adjust this speed.

-This section describes how to adjust Near Clipping Distance of the ARwall camera once the ARFX Pro Plugin is launched and calibrated to remove unnecessary planes that block the virtual camera view.
-Near Clipping Distance is great for tight shots when a virtual plane or object is blocking the virtual camera view.
+This section describes how to adjust the ARwall camera's near-clipping distance once the ARFX Pro Plugin is launched and calibrated to remove unnecessary planes that block the virtual camera view.
+This distance is great for tight shots when a virtual plane or object is blocking the virtual camera view.

-1. Navigate to ARwall Camera Actor > Details > ARwall > Near Clipping Distance.
+3. Navigate to ARwall Camera Actor > Details > ARwall >Distance to Hide Objects Near Camera.

 2. Adjust the value to see the blocking virtual plane disappear/reappear.